Updated: October 2, 2009

 I am very active online.
 Very often, I come across all sorts of articles and forum threads where users complain about their browser being slow.
 As someone who has never experienced any browser slowness, I am really intrigued by this phenomenon.
 So, I've decided to do some research and see what might cause a perfectly ordinary browser that runs well on one machine to crawl like a snail on another.
 Luckily for you, I have the answers.

 As with any research, you must have a control group, a reference to which to compare your results.
 In my case, I am my control group.
 My computers are all configured in such a way that all browsers run very fast.
+Here's the practical definition of fast:

 If you do not experience the same results with whichever browser, including Firefox, Safari, Chrome, Opera, and possibly Internet Explorer, then you have a problem.
 Here is the list of possible reasons that may be crippling your browser.